wright-development/Expected.Request/index.md

 ## More complex usage

 Alright, let's get into a more complex example.
-We'll post a model to the todo api, then use the id we will retrieve the model from the API, and finally, perform some assertions on the object.
+We'll post a model to the todo api, then use the id we will retrieve the content response from the API, and finally, perform some assertions on the object.

 ``` csharp
 var apiUrl = "http://localhost:3000/api/todo";